Why Red Sea Is Red? (Color/Name Explanation)

 The Red Sea is a seawater inlet of the Indian Ocean between Africa and Asia.
 The Red Sea is 355 kilometers or 220 points, six miles wide at its widest point.
 Oceans and seas have various names, but one of the sea’s names, the Red Sea, has a reason behind it: red?
 The Red Sea is a seawater inlet of the Indian Ocean between Africa and Asia.

 Sea has a different color that depends on the environment and internal factors.
 Water has no color, and every color we see is an illusion.
-Scientists discover the color varieties and give specific reasons.
-The red sea is not red.
-There are 3 reasons for the red color.
+Scientists have discovered the color varieties and given specific reasons for them.
+The Red Sea is not red.
+There are three reasons for the red color.

 • For bacteria.